ESRI File Geodatabase (OpenFileGDB)

 The OpenFileGDB driver provides read access to File Geodatabases

 (.gdb directories) created by ArcGIS 9 and above.
+The dataset name must be

 A specific .gdbtable file (including "system" tables) can also be opened